 One objection you might hear from clients is that it’s too early to think about a new benefits technology solution.
 They’d rather wait until mid-year and have it up and running for the next open enrollment period.
 Remind them that even the best solutions take time to learn.
 Dozens if not hundreds or thousands of employees rely on open enrollment to work smoothly.
 A failed implementation means a dissatisfied workforce and an overworked HR department.

 Now is the time to help employers start thinking about how to improve the enrollment process for next year while the struggles of the previous open enrollment are still fresh in their minds.
 By starting early, employees and HR staff can learn the technology while helping new hires and employees who experience a life event.
-This also gives ample time to devise a communication strategy and ensure carrier connections are built and tested.
+This also gives ample time to devise a employee benefits communication strategy and ensure carrier connections are built and tested.
 When open enrollment begins, the team will feel confident about guiding employees through the process.

 Help your clients prepare for their next open enrollment

 The companies that saw the most success with a new carrier during the open enrollment 2020 season had both technology and strategy on their side.

 Your clients rely on you to help them provide quality, competitive benefits to their employees.
 Part of that effort includes executing a successful open enrollment.
 Start your conversations about next open enrollment season early to help them prepare.

 Learn how partnering with ebm for benefits technology can help you attract, win, and retain business: https://getebm.com/brokers/.